Trial and Appellate Experience

 The Railroad Litigation Practice Group brings together highly experienced, multi-disciplined individuals well-suited to handle complex matters.

-The members of the Railroad Litigation Practice Group belong to such organizations as the National Association of Railroad Trial Counsel, the American College of Trial Lawyers, the American Academy of Appellate Lawyers and the American Law Institute, and have been noted in Who’s Who in American Law.
+The members of the Railroad Litigation Practice Group belong to such organizations as the National Association of Railroad Trial Counsel, the American College of Trial Lawyers, the American Academy of Appellate Lawyers, the International Academy of Trial Lawyers, and the American Law Institute, and have been noted in Who’s Who in American Law.

-The members of the Railroad Litigation Practice Group include a lawyer who has successfully represented railroads in more than a dozen appeals throughout the country and whose victory in the U.S. Supreme Court for Conrail in Gottshall marked a turning point in FELA jurisprudence, and the former co-chair of the Firm’s Appellate Practice Group, who specializes in appellate litigation and who has represented railroads in a wide variety of substantive areas in state and federal appellate courts.
+The members of the Railroad Litigation Practice Group include the lawyer who has successfully represented railroads in more than a dozen appeals throughout the country and whose victory in the U.S. Supreme Court for Conrail in Gottshall marked a turning point in FELA jurisprudence.
 In addition to our litigation capabilities in matters involving railroads and our appellate and trial experience in general, our broad experience in other areas of the transportation industry – most specifically, the aviation and maritime industries – makes us well-positioned to offer the highest quality of representation to railroads.

 News & Publications